maslovakate/AWS-DE-Certification/README.md

 A visual representation that traces the flow and transformation of data through its lifecycle, from its source to its final destination.

 **Importance:**
-- Helps in tracking errors back to their source
+- Helps in tracking errors back to their source;
-- Ensures compliance with regulations
+- Ensures compliance with regulations;
-- Provides a clear understanding of how data is moved, transformed, and consumed within systems
+- Provides a clear understanding of how data is moved, transformed, and consumed within systems.

 # Schema Evolution

 The ability to adapt and change the schema of a dataset over time without disrupting existing processes or systems.

 Importance:
-- Ensures data systems can adapt to changing business requirements
+- Ensures data systems can adapt to changing business requirements;
-- Allows for the addition, removal, or modification of columns/fields in a dataset
+- Allows for the addition, removal, or modification of columns/fields in a dataset;
-- Maintains backward compatibility with older data records
+- Maintains backward compatibility with older data records.

 Tool: Glue Schema Registry
-- Schema discovery, compatibility, validation, registration
+- Schema discovery, compatibility, validation, registration.

 # Database Performance Optimization
 ## 1. Indexing
 - Avoid full table scans!
-- Enforce data uniqueness and integrity
+- Enforce data uniqueness and integrity.

 ## 2. Partitioning
-- Reduce amount of data scanned
+- Reduce amount of data scanned;
-- Helps with data lifecycle management
+- Helps with data lifecycle management;
-- Enables parallel processing
+- Enables parallel processing.

 ## 3. Compression
-- Speed up data transfer, reduce storage & disk reads
+- Speed up data transfer, reduce storage & disk reads;
-- GZIP, LZOP, BZIP2, ZSTD (Redshift examples)
+- GZIP, LZOP, BZIP2, ZSTD (Redshift examples);
-- Various tradeoffs between compression & speed
+- Various tradeoffs between compression & speed;
-- Columnar compression
+- Columnar compression.

 # Data Sampling Techniques